LIVING IN ASIA

 Bangkok – Vientiane via Udon Thani and Nongkhai

 Tourism to NE Thailand and Laos is on the increase, but due to higher fuel prices and lack of passenger traffic, airline operators are finding it difficult to service these routes economically.
-Services may increase in December 2009 with the SEA Games being held in Vientiane.

 From Bangkok there are air, rail (the sleeper train to Nongkhai is popular) and bus connections to the Northeast Thailand (Isaan) cities of Udon Thani and some 50km further north, Nongkhai which is on the Mekong River.
 From there it's a short ride across the bridge to the Lao PDR and Vientiane.
 Several airlines now fly to Udon including Nok Air with 3 flights per day from Bangkok (Don Muang) and a daily afternoon flight from Chiangmai.
 Alternatively Air Asia flies to Udon from the new Bangkok airport.
 There is an Airport Limousine (bus service) between Udonthani Airport and Nongkhai.
 See below for more detail.